idep-nter/task-manager/README.md

 Every task can be updated, deleted or marked as completed.

-### Fronted stuff is kept to minimum as I'm currently learning it and want to do it completely by myself when possible.
+### The amount of frontend code is kept to bare minimum as I'm currently in a process of learning it and want to do it completely by myself when possible.